 I’m Geoff Runcie and at the start of 2015, I was lucky enough to be involved in a series of sessions with the International Trade expert, Murdo Beaton.
 We were accompanied by Abdul Mann, whose team has built a range of international trade solutions under the brand EDGE.
-Abdul helped to explore some of the ideas Murdo presented in his answers to what documents required for export.
+Abdul helped to explore some of the ideas Murdo presented in his answers to what documents are required for export.

 Today you’ll hear one of ten questions presented to Murdo, but if you want access to the entire session or future sessions, there is a link at the end of this blog.
-Alternatively, feel free to drop me an email on email@example.com or visit www.edgectp.com.
+Alternatively, feel free to drop me an email at email@example.com or visit www.edgectp.com.

 A full transcript of this session has been provided below.

 Today I’d like to ask, what documents do you need in order to export?

 Yes, when you actually talk about exporting and you mention the Word documents, this is almost like a red rag to exporters.
 They actually do not like documents, because documents would appear to be what seems to cause most of the problems.
 That is the preparation of the documents and using the correct type of documents.

 Now there is no magic or scientific skill about the issue of documents.
 It should be known at the very early stages of a transaction, even at the stage where negotiations begin, it should be known then to a larger extent the type of documents that will be needed.
 In most markets, it is already determined the type of documents that are required in order to allow the products to pass through the customs authority of the destination market.
 In general, we can always say a commercial invoice is needed, a packing list is needed, a copy of the transport document is likely to be needed, and possibly an insurance certificate will be needed if there is a need to ensure the product for the levels of compensation we would get from the carrier if anything went wrong.